anki-code/xonsh-logo/README.md

 3. Rename the directory with images to `icon.iconset`.
 4. Add `icon_` prefix to all files in the directory.
 5. On MacOS run `iconutil -c icns icon.iconset` to create `icon.iconset` file.

-Now you can open `Applications`, open menu for `iTerm2`, click `Get info` and drag and drop `icon.iconset` to iTerm2 icon.
-Now close iTerm2 and remove it from dock.
-On next clean iTerm2 start you will see new icon.
+6. Now you can change the icon.